-With the help and guidance of an outside consulting firm, we developed a diversity, equity and inclusion ("DE&I") initiative and launched a company-wide effort in November 2020 to identify our strengths and areas of opportunity related to our DE&I initiative.
-In May 2022, we hired a Vice President, Chief Diversity Equity and Inclusion Officer to help develop and guide our DEI strategy and practices.
-The goal of our DE&I initiative is to create more welcoming and inclusive workplaces throughout our dealerships and offices to enable us to attract, retain and develop the careers of diverse, highly talented team members.
+The goal of our diversity, equity and inclusion ("DE&I") efforts is to create more welcoming and inclusive workplaces throughout our dealerships and offices to enable us to attract, retain and develop the careers of diverse, highly talented team members.
 We intend to continue to learn and develop - working towards building a workplace where every Asbury team member feels included and welcomed.
+Our Chief Diversity Equity and Inclusion Officer and her team lead the strategic focus and execution of our DE&I strategy in partnership with our operations leadership and support teams throughout the company.